-Traditionally, herbalist place this herb on high value using it to make different forms of salads since it can be used as a gentle demulcent which moistens and soothe digestive tissue.
+Traditionally, herbalist places this herb on high value using it to make different forms of salads since it can be used as a gentle demulcent that moistens and soothe digestive tissue.

 Rosemary is a stimulating carminative that helps to clear the liver and head functioning well for digestion.

 Allspice is warming and settling to the gut.
-The eugenol content promotes digestive enzymes, is analgesic and antiseptic.
-This herb also works best when it is taken as tea after a nice meal.
+The eugenol content promotes digestive enzymes and is analgesic and antiseptic.
+This herb also works best when it is taken as a tea after a nice meal.